RTSProductions/RTSEngine/README.md

     }
 }
 ```
-This will allow us to actaully play our game, but don't try it yet because we still have nothing
+This will allow us to actually play our game, but don't try it yet because we still have nothing
 Now you should be getting an error on the class.
 Don't worry were about to fix that.

-Add some overide voids
+Add some override voids
 ```cs
         public override void GetKeyDown(KeyEventArgs e)
         {